Skip to content

 Color Legend

 Green = Flow execution points.
 Orange/Red = Apex trigger execution points.
-Dark blue = Workflow Rules (legacy but still active in many orgs).
+Dark blue = Workflow Rules (deprecated — creation blocked since Winter ‘23; end-of-support Dec 31, 2025 means existing rules still execute but receive no bug fixes; migrate to Flow).
+Process Builder creation was blocked in Summer ‘23.
 Red = Re-execution cycle caused by workflow field updates.
 Gold = Database commit point.
 Understanding where each fires in the sequence prevents conflicts between declarative and programmatic automations.

 The Workflow Re-execution Trap